 Networking is a good way to turn your ideas into reality.
 A strong business relationship can open up opportunities.
 Talking about ideas with other people can make things happen.

 It's vital to keep in touch with your contacts.
 Arrange another meeting if you have an idea you want to develop further.
 You could send your new contact links to useful resources or invite them to relevant events.
 Another good approach is to introduce people you know that may be useful to each other.

 Where to network

 There are many local networking events aimed at particular sectors, from food to finance.
 Become an active participant in your sector or in the local community.
 Get involved with debates and discussions and attend relevant events.

-Your local Chamber of Commerce will be able to recommend events where you will be able to make new business contacts.
-You can also set up your own networking group by inviting the people you have met so they can network with each other.
+Your local Chamber of Commerce will be able to recommend events where you'll be able to make new business contacts.
+You can also set up your own networking group by inviting the people you've met so they can network with each other.

-Look for online communities that are a good match for your business.
-If you are running an organic restaurant, for example, you could contribute to debates on locally-sourced food or the environment.
-In addition, you could raise your profile locally by joining online debates about issues that affect you, from planning to recycling.
+Look for places online that are a good match for your business.
+If you run an organic restaurant, for example, you could join (or start!) conversations about locally-sourced food or the environment.

-The golden rule is to be helpful and not to use the forum to overtly sell your services.
-Above all, networking is not about a quick sale, it's about building relationships in the long term.
+The golden rule is to be helpful and not to use online networking to overtly sell your services.
+Above all, networking is not about a quick sale - it's about building relationships in the long term.